0.0

 git reclone bitbucket

-will all overwrite the current repository with bitbucket's remote (assuming that some other host/repo name doesn't also match 'bitbucket').
+will all replace the current repository with a fresh clone from bitbucket's remote (assuming that some other host/repo name doesn't also match 'bitbucket').

 about

-sometimes i mess up git histories, with (merges or rebasing, etc), and it becomes more of a headache to figure out how to undo what i did than to just reclone the remote copy and apply the changes i want in the right way. i was doing this often enough that i figured it would be nice to have a tool that just did this automatically. besides, it can be satisfying to just reclone your local copy and start anew - after all, what are backups meant for?
+sometimes i mess up git histories, with (merges or rebasing, etc), and it becomes more of a headache to figure out how to undo what i did than to just get a fresh clone from the remote and apply the changes i want in the right way. i was doing this often enough that i figured it would be nice to have a tool that just did this automatically. the tool clones to a temporary directory first, so if something goes wrong, your local copy is safe. besides, it can be satisfying to just start fresh from the remote - after all, what are backups meant for?

 testing